Discover more from Kale

 Tesla deaths globally since 2013: 201

-In Q2 2020, Tesla officially had over 1 million active vehicles in their fleet, and the cars in that fleet had driven over 3 billion miles on autopilot.
+In Q2 2020, Tesla officially had over 1 million active vehicles in their fleet6, and the cars in that fleet had driven over 3 billion miles on autopilot7.
 Today, the Tesla fleet is approaching double the autopilot miles from Q2 2020.

 I agree with Gordon that we want to make our roads safe, but I think he’s pointing his finger at the wrong thing.
 In fact, I think he’s pointing his finger at the engineers trying to find a solution to the millions of global auto deaths suffered each year.